Ready-to-Drink Shakes

 ← Swipe to see more →

 Costco in-store at $1.80 a bottle is the clear winner.
-If you do not have a Costco membership, Amazon Subscribe and Save at $2.33 was the next-best option I found, and you can cancel the subscription after one delivery.
-I would only buy single bottles at convenience stores in an emergency.
+Without a Costco membership, Amazon Subscribe and Save at $2.33 is the next-best option, and the subscription can be cancelled after one delivery.
+Single bottles at convenience stores only make sense in an emergency.
 The per-bottle convenience-store price wipes out the entire macros-for-cheap argument.

 Premier Protein has expanded the coffee line beyond Cafe Latte.
-I tried two of the others on side trips through Costco:
+Here is how the others compare:

 • Cafe Latte (120 mg caffeine): the one in this review.
 The closest to a daily Starbucks replacer.